Cohomology classes of interval positroid varieties and a conjecture of Liu: Abstract

 \section{Abstract}

-To each finite subset of a discrete grid $\N \times \N$ (a diagram), one can associate a subvariety of a complex Grassmannian (a diagram variety), and a representation of a symmetric group (a Specht module).
+To each finite subset of $\ZZ^2$ (a diagram), one can associate a subvariety of a complex Grassmannian (a diagram variety), and a representation of a symmetric group (a Specht module).
 Liu has conjectured that the cohomology class of a diagram variety is represented by the Frobenius characteristic of the corresponding Specht module.
 We give a counterexample to this conjecture.

 However, we show that for the diagram variety of a permutation diagram, Liu's conjectured cohomology class $\sigma$ is at least an upper bound on the actual class $\tau$, in the sense that $\sigma - \tau$ is a nonnegative linear combination of Schubert classes.
-To do this, we consider a degeneration of Coskun's rank varieties which contains the appropriate diagram variety as a component.
-Rank varieties are instances of Knutson--Lam--Speyer's positroid varieties, whose cohomology classes are represented by affine Stanley symmetric functions.
-We show that the cohomology class of a rank variety is in fact represented by an ordinary Stanley symmetric function.
+To do this, we exhibit the appropriate diagram variety as a component in a degeneration of one of Knutson's interval positroid varieties (up to Grassmann duality).
+A priori, the cohomology classes of these interval positroid varieties are represented by affine Stanley symmetric functions.
+We give a different formula for these classes as ordinary Stanley symmetric functions, one with the advantage of being Schur-positive and compatible with inclusions between Grassmannians.